zrythm/zrythm/doc/user/tracks/inspector-page.rst

 :menuselection:`Right click --> Reset`.

 The meter displays the amplitude of the signal in dBFS as it is processed live.
-The following values are displayed next to the meter for additional reference.
+The peak value of the signal is also displayed next to the meter for additional reference.

-Peak
-  Peak signal value
-RMS
-  Root Mean Square of the signal value

 .. tip:: MIDI faders use MIDI volume CC (currently unimplemented - they let the signal pass through unchanged).